tristanguigue/dynamic-programming/README.md

 ## A Collection of Dynamic Programming Problems
-This is a collection of interesting algorithm problems written first recursively, then using memoization and finally a bottom-up approach.This allows to well capture the logic of dynamic programming.
+This is a collection of interesting algorithm problems written first recursively, then using memorization and finally a bottom-up approach.
+This allows to well capture the logic of dynamic programming.

 ### Dynamic Programming